NWChemEx-Project/DeveloperTools/docs/source/resources/development_workflow.rst

 End users of NWChemEx simply need to build the ``NWChemEx-Project/NWChemEx`` repository.
 By default the build process will use clean versions of all the dependencies (*e.g.*, repos like ``NWChemEx-Project/SCF``).
-For development purposes we don't want clean versions, rather we want the build to use our local versions.
+For development purposes we don't want clean versions,the build to use our local versions.
 To make sure the NWChemEx-Project uses our local version of the SCF repo we set the CMake variable ``FETCHCONENT_SOURCE_DIR_SCF`` to the ``NWChemEx-Project/SCF`` repository in our NWChemEx workspace.
 This is done by